 where $X$ is an extensive quantity corresponding to the intensive variable $m^*$.
 Within this approach, all thermodynamic quantities ($\Omega$, $n_i$, $S$, $p$, $\epsilon$, etc.) take the same functional form as for the standard Fermi ideal gas, but with medium dependent masses.
 However, negative pressures expected from the physical vacuum do not emerge naturally in this version of QMDDM, and must be introduced \textit{ad hoc} in the same way as they are in other models (e.g. MIT bag EOS).
 Thus, one of the most interesting aspects of the first reformulation \cite{Benvenuto:1989kc, Lugones:1995vg} of the QMDDM is lost, which is the natural appearance of confinement directly from the medium dependence of the quasiparticle masses.

 All pathologies of the above versions of the QMDDM arise from the fact that the quark mass is assumed to be a function of $n_B$ but the thermodynamic treatment is made in the frame of the grand canonical ensemble.
 Such starting point is ill-defined because the grand potential $\Omega$ depends explicitly on $T$, $V$ and $\mu_i$, but not on $n_B$ or $n_i$, which are derived quantities in the grand canonical representation.
-In fact, thermodynamic inconsistencies can be circumvented in the so called ``quasiparticle models'' where the quark masses are parametrized in terms of $\mu_i$ and/or $T$ \cite{Gorenstein:1995vm,Schertler:1996tq,Wen:2010zz}.
 The natural frame for constructing the QMDDM is the canonical ensemble because a quark mass, parametrized in terms of $n_B$ or $n_i$, can be introduced consistently in the associated thermodynamic potential (the Helmholtz free energy $F$) which depends naturally on $T$, $V$ and $n_i$.
 In the present paper we will reformulate the QMDDM in the canonical ensemble and show that a self-consistent EOS can be derived while maintaining key properties of quark matter such as confinement, asymptotic freedom and chiral symmetry breaking/restoration.